Agent settlement is the control plane that decides when money should move in an agent workflow.

 Short version

 Execution can stay flexible.
 Settlement cannot.
-The more non-deterministic the workflow gets, the more important it is that the release or refund decision can be reproduced later.
+The more non-deterministic the workflow becomes, the more important it is that the release or refund decision can be reproduced later.

 The five-step model